jsmarier/jsmarier/README.md

 ## Who am I? ❓

-Multiplatform journalist and producer with experience in print, radio, TV and web-based reporting.
+Multiplatform journalist and producer with experience in print, radio, TV, and web-based reporting.
 Instructor with experience teaching university-level communication and journalism courses in both English and French.
-As comfortable teaching basic multimedia production skills or a fourth-year seminar on public broadcasting.
-Geek with a working proficiency in HTML, CSS, and Python.
+As comfortable teaching basic multimedia production skills as a fourth-year seminar on public broadcasting.
+Geek with a working proficiency in HTML, CSS, Python, and XPath.

+## Languages

+## Human

+English and French, working proficiency in Spanish

+### Coding/Programming

+CSS, HTML, Python for data analysis (Pandas, Altair, NumPy),  machine learning (scikit-learn), XPath queries, JupyterLab

 ## Current Affiliation 🌎